Module avr_oxide::concurrency::thread

 Note: The maximum number of threads in the table includes the

-thread that is created by the kernel and must always exist.
+main()thread, but not the defaultIdlethread that is created by the kernel and must always exist.

 §Thread completion and cleanup